-- Combine the sauerkraut and the water in a medium-size pot, and bring to a boil.
+- Rinse the sauerkraut and combine it with the water in a medium-size pot, and bring to a boil over high heat.
 Lower the heat and simmer for 5 minutes.
 Add the potatoes and cook until soft, 15–20 minutes.

 - Mix the sour cream with the flour, and stir it into the soup.
 Cook, stirring occasionally until the soup thickens slightly, about 5 minutes.
 Add the sugar, salt and black pepper.